freyacodes/GensokyoBot/README.md

 Pull requests are welcome and please report any issues you find in [issues](https://github.com/SixAiy/GensokyoBot/issues).

-FredBoat is licensed under the MIT license, so feel free to copy small or large parts of the code here without having to ask.
-I would love to see what you can create with it!
+GensokyoBot is licensed under the MIT license, so feel free to copy small or large parts of the code here without having to ask.

 [![Join Critical Lounge](https://discordapp.com/api/guilds/269896638628102144/embed.png?style=banner2)](https://discord.gg/hHvUqkw)